kaunamohammed/ExpensifyCodingTest/README.md

 The mobile challenge has been a very rewarding experience, I found the requirements for the challenge very clear, but with enough flexibility to enable me to express myself and showcase my skills.

-I have worked on the challenge part-time for 5 days, primarily due to the distractions from WWDC and SwiftUI.
+I have worked on the challenge for about 5 days, primarily due to the distractions from WWDC and especially SwiftUI :o.
 I also wanted to get a true feel of what it meant to be an Expensify Engineer, I immersed myself in your product to try and understand the thought processes around them and how it aligned and resonated with mine.
 In completing the challenge, my time was mostly spent on design, and achieving clean, maintainable and documented code.

 The key challenge I encountered was in deciding and implementing the right architecture that will allow me to achieve a good level of code separation, scalability and testability.
 I have detailed the challenges and solutions below.